rdeneau/gitbook-fsharp-training/types-monadic/4-functional-pattern.md

 ```

 {% hint style="warning" %}
-They are more functional patterns coming from category theory, but they are out of scope.
+There are more functional patterns coming from category theory, but they are out of scope.
 {% endhint %}

 ### F♯ hidden patterns